fuelfire009/Fuel-Fire-DevMode/README.md

-# Fuel-Fire - Smart Contract for Gaming on Fuel Network
+# Fuel-Fire - FPS Gaming on Fuel Network

 Fuel Fire is an innovative first-person shooter (FPS) game designed for mobile platforms like Android and iOS, with plans for cross-platform compatibility.
 The game stands out for its intense, fast-paced gameplay and cutting-edge integration with blockchain technology.
 Featuring a unique Compete-to-Earn model, Fuel Fire rewards players based on their competitive performance, enabling them to earn real-world value through in-game activities.